neckerio/RHCE/Objective_3/Parallelism/README.md

 ---

 ## Notes
-* A jumble of Notes.
-* Key-Ideas = Async/Poll, Forks, Strategies, Keywords of Execution
+* KEY-IDEAS = Async/Poll, Forks, Strategies, Keywords of Execution
 * Parallel Task Execution, manages the number of Hosts on which tasks are executed simultaneously

 > By default, Ansible runs each task on all hosts affected by a play before starting the next task on any host, using 5 forks.
 If you want to change this default behavior, you can use a different strategy plugin, change the number of forks, or apply one of several keywords like serial.